Robust Cauchy-Based Methods for Predictive Regressions

-Predictive regressions play a central role in empirical finance, providing a framework for assessing whether financial or macroeconomic variables can forecast future returns.
-Prominent applications include the forecasting of equity and aggregate returns (see, among others, \citeay{CampbellYogo2006}; \citeay{GoyalWelch}; \citeay{campbell}, \citeay{Hirshleifer}; \citeay{KJ}; \citeay{Rapach}; \citeay{MR}; \citeay{Goyal2024}, and references therein) and tests of market efficiency (e.g., \citeauthor{Fama1}, \citeyear{Fama1, Fama, Fama2}, the review in \citeay{Martin}, and references therein).
-Numerous studies have examined the econometric properties of predictive regressions for stock returns (see \citeay{Phillips2015}, for a review), highlighting several statistical challenges that complicate inference on return predictability.
-Widely used predictors, including valuation ratios such as the dividend–price and earnings–price ratios, typically exhibit near–unit–root dynamics, and their innovations are correlated with stock returns over long horizons.
-This combination of persistence and endogeneity induces substantial biases in conventional hypothesis tests (see, e.g., \citeauthor{stambaugh1999predictive}, \citeyear{stambaugh1999predictive}; \citeauthor{KimPark1}, \citeyear{KimPark1}).
-Moreover, stock return volatility is stochastic and highly persistent (\citeauthor{jacquier2004bayesian}, \citeyear{jacquier2004bayesian}; \citeauthor{hansen2014estimating}, \citeyear{hansen2014estimating}), and \citet{cavaliere2004testing} shows that such volatility can lead to severe size distortions in tests assuming stationarity.
-Predictive regression data also often exhibit heavy tails, jumps, structural breaks, and regime shifts, further undermining standard inference (\emph{op. cit.}).
+A key difficulty arises from the persistence and endogeneity of commonly used predictors.
+Variables such as the dividend--price and earnings--price ratios typically exhibit near–unit–root behavior, and their innovations are correlated with future returns over long horizons.
+This combination induces substantial biases in conventional hypothesis tests (see, e.g., \citeauthor{stambaugh1999predictive}, \citeyear{stambaugh1999predictive}; \citeauthor{KimPark1}, \citeyear{KimPark1}).
+In addition, stock return volatility is stochastic and highly persistent (\citeauthor{jacquier2004bayesian}, \citeyear{jacquier2004bayesian}; \citeauthor{hansen2014estimating}, \citeyear{hansen2014estimating}), and \citet{cavaliere2004testing} shows that such volatility can lead to severe size distortions in tests that rely on stationarity.
+Predictive regression data also often exhibit heavy tails, jumps, structural breaks, and regime switching, further undermining standard inference methods.

-A large literature has addressed persistent endogeneity in predictive regressions.
-Notably, \citet{CampbellYogo2006}, \citet{ChenDeo2009}, \citet{PhillipsMagdalinos2009}, and \citet{KMS2015}, among others, proposed inference procedures designed to handle persistence and endogeneity.
-While these methods perform well in such environments, they do not adequately address other empirical features such as persistent volatility, structural breaks, or regime switching.
-The simulations in \citet{ibragimov2023new} show that standard tests can suffer from severe size distortions under persistent volatility.
+A large literature has proposed procedures to address persistent endogeneity in predictive regressions.
+Notably, \citet{CampbellYogo2006}, \citet{ChenDeo2009}, \citet{PhillipsMagdalinos2009}, and \citet{KMS2015}, among others, develop inference methods that perform well in the presence of persistent and endogenous regressors.
+However, these approaches typically rely on assumptions such as homoskedasticity or weak dependence in volatility and may not remain valid under empirically relevant features such as persistent or nonstationary volatility, structural breaks, or regime switching.
+For example, \citet{ibragimov2023new} show that standard tests can suffer from severe size distortions in the presence of persistent volatility.